‘Hay más tiempo que vida.’ aka ‘There is more time than life.’

 11 Best Mexican Festivals To Attend

 The country of Mexico has more to its beauty and these 11 festivities prove that well.
-Take a look at them and save your dates because you definitely cannot afford to miss them.
+Take a look at these wonderful Mexican festivals and save your dates because you definitely cannot afford to miss them.

 1. Día de Muertos